 Wellsboro’s architecture, gas lit streets, village green, and friendly people evoke the image of an old New England village you thought existed today only on a postcard.

-Before Europeans came to this area, Pine Creek had served as a travel route for Native Americans for over a thousand years.
+Before Europeans came to this area Pine Creek had served as a travel route for Native Americans for over a thousand years.
 In present-day Ansonia, they had an established seasonal encampment and cultivated the land on a fertile floodplain called “Big Meadows.”
-They called Pine Creek Tiadaghton, which means “river of pines.”
+They called Pine Creek tiadaghton, meaning “river of pines.”

 By the early 1900s, the majority of the region’s forests had been clear-cut and industry moved on to other places.
 Many local towns suffered significant population losses as a result, and some became ghost towns.
 The state of Pennsylvania bought much of the land formerly owned by logging companies.
 In the 1930s, the Civilian Conservation Corps (CCC) began replanting parts of the forest and establishing parks.
 Since then, the railroad has been turned into a recreational bike path, old logging roads have become links in an expansive network of hiking trails, and the forest itself has regrown into a more mixed forest that is predominantly northern hardwoods - creating a fantastic display of colors during autumn.